So, you are going to be a Dad. Congratulation!

 Your partner will become a giant and will have a solid pregnancy waddle.

 Joking about how big they are is frowned upon in this trimester, just saying.

-Very occasionally, you will notice the baby bump move around as the baby changes position, or gives you a good kick.
+You will occasionally notice the baby bump move around as the baby changes position or gives you a good kick.

 What You Should Expect In The 3rd Trimester